Brennan Armstrong: 2022

 In Armstrong's redshirt senior season, he started all ten games for the Cavaliers.
 He finished the year fifth in both total offense per game (258.1) and passing yards per game (221.0).
 In the team's season-opener against Richmond, him and teammate Perris Jones became just the second Cavalier duo to reach 100 yards in a season-opener.
 On a 64-yard touchdown run he broke the school's all-time career total offense record, it was also the sixth-longest run by a UVA quarterback.
 His school-record eighteen-straight games with a touchdown came to an end against Illinois where the team could only score three points.
 The next week he broke the school's career passing yards record with a seventeen yard completion to Lavel Davis Jr. Two weeks later he broke another one of Schaub's records as he threw for his 21st 200-yard game against Duke despite the team's loss.
 The next week the team lost again to Louisville, but Armstrong had 12th 300-yard game of his career and tied Virginia's career touchdown record on a 40-yard passing touchdown to Dontayvion Wicks.
 The next week against Georgia Tech he broke the record, this time on a 44-yard pass to Wicks again, he also became the ACC's leader in passing yards by a left-handed quarterback with 9,034 and was good enough for twelfth most all-time in FBS history.
 Following the 2022 University of Virginia shooting that resulted in the death of three students and players, Virginia did not play their final two games against Coastal Carolina and Virginia Tech.

 NC State

-On January 7, 2023, Armstrong transferred to NC State.
+On January 7, 2023, Armstrong transferred to North Carolina State University.